Otumian-empire/extended-set/README.md

     ```

 # Know that
-1. The sweet terms are all from Mr. Richard Hammack
+1. The sweet terms are all from Mr. Richard Hammack book, book of proof
 1. I will use informal language to express certain points
 1. `cardinality` is the same as `len`(`set`)
 1. `isempty` checks if `{}`